ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/executing-tests.md

 $ ballerina test --disable-groups <group_1>  --all
 ```

-Run only given test function/s in current project.
+Run only the given test function(s) in the current project.

 ```
 $ ballerina test --tests <test_function> --all